RTGS-OpenSource/rtgs-idcrypt-service/docs/api/index.md

 # API documentation

-Search using the filter textbox or browse to read about the types exposed in the RTGS ID Crypt Service Contracts.
+Search using the filter textbox or browse to read about the types exposed in the RTGS ID Crypt Service.